Skip to content

 Ensuring Adequate Coverage

-The Alabama SBDC carefully monitors and manages the demographic and geographic diversity of its clients; the chart above shows the clients we served last year.
+The Alabama SBDC is open to ALL entrepreneurs and small business owners in Alabama.
 Each quarter, the SBDC analyzes its client database to ensure that every constituent in Alabama is able to access to expert business advisors and research at the SBDC.
-Our goal is to ensure that minority-, woman-, and veteran-owned businesses are well-represented.
+Our goal is to ensure that all constituents are aware of the SBDC and how they can access SBDC services.
 The SBDC conducts a county-by-county analysis of clients, to ensure that both our rural and metro areas are receiving an appropriate level of assistance.
-The SBDC is intentional with its efforts to target and engage under-represented and under-served entrepreneurs and small business owners.
-The chart below shows who attended our targeted training events.
+The SBDC is intentional with its efforts to ensure that entrepreneurs and small business owners understand that its services are open to all Alabamians.
+The chart below shows who attended our training events.

 SBDC Clients Have Greater Sales, Add More Jobs Than Average Small Business